rcpch/digital-growth-charts-server/docs/integration/faqs-for-integrators.md

 4. Clinical Safety Management File
 5. DCB0129 and DCB0160 would apply

+By using the RCPCH-provided API you avoid all that requirement and use our commodity server.

-## Q: Is entering a gestation age mandatory?
+## Q: Is entering a gestational age mandatory?

 **A**: Gestational age is **not** mandatory for the API to return a value.
 If it is not supplied then the child will be assumed to be born at 40 weeks and therefore for the UK-WHO charts, the standard term references will be used for calculations and charts.